-The Compensation Committee may grant long-term, equity-based incentive awards to our executive officers under the Company's 2004 Equity Incentive Plan, as amended (the "2004 Equity Incentive Plan").
+The Compensation Committee may grant long-term, equity-based incentive awards to our executive officers under the Company's 2013 Equity Incentive Plan (the "2013 Equity Incentive Plan").
 These awards may take the form of incentive stock options, nonqualified stock options, restricted common stock, restricted stock units, deferred stock units, stock appreciation rights, and performance share units.
 Based on an assessment of competitive factors and performance, the Compensation Committee determines an award that is sufficient to both properly reward, and provide future incentive for, each executive officer.
-The Compensation Committee generally considers the amount paid under the other components of the executives' compensation along with the market information related to compensation of Peer Group company executives in determining the value and character of long-term incentive awards.
+The Compensation Committee generally considers the amount paid under the other components of the executives' compensation along with the market information related to compensation of peer group company executives in determining the value and character of long-term incentive awards.
 Further, the Compensation Committee intends to continue to closely align the interests of the executive officers with those of the stockholders generally by making such incentive awards in the form of restricted stock (both time-based and performance-based).
-Shares of restricted stock granted under the 2004 Equity Incentive Plan are designed to provide long-term performance incentives and rewards tied to the price of our common stock.
+Shares of restricted stock granted under the 2013 Equity Incentive Plan are designed to provide long-term performance incentives and rewards tied to the price of our common stock.
 In past years, to encourage retention, restricted stock awards have generally vested over periods of three to five years, and have sometimes required achievement of certain performance measures in order to vest.

-To help determine the amount of long-term equity incentives to award our NEOs during 2011, the Compensation Committee considered the Company's overall performance along with the total compensation levels of the Company's NEOs and the Peer Group.
-Based on our 2010 performance, the Compensation Committee granted time-based and performance-based restricted shares to each of the NEOs.
+To help determine the amount of long-term equity incentives to award our NEOs during 2013, the Compensation Committee considered the Company's overall performance along with the total compensation levels of the Company's NEOs and the peer group.
+Based on our 2012 performance, the Compensation Committee granted time-based and performance-based restricted shares to each of the NEOs.
 One-half of these restricted shares vest over a three-year period in equal quarterly amounts.
-The remaining one-half vest only if during the three year period, our TRS is equal to or exceeds 9% per year (with carry back and carry forward provisions through December 31, 2015).
+The remaining one-half vest only if during the three year period, our TRS is equal to or exceeds 8.5% per year (with carry back and carry forward provisions through December 31, 2017).
 Moreover, dividends that accrue on the performance based restricted stock are not paid until and unless the requisite TRS performance requirements are achieved.
+Performance-based restricted shares that are eventually earned are also subject to a two-year holding period post vesting to further the retention value of such shares.

-Based on these considerations, long-term incentive shares of restricted common stock (the "2011 Long-Term Incentive Awards") were awarded by the Compensation Committee to our NEOs as follows: Messrs.
-Aldag, Hamner and McLean: 210,372, 102,740, and 63,601, respectively.
-The amounts in the table below are based upon the grant date value of the 2011 Long-Term Incentive Awards.
+Based on these considerations, long-term incentive shares of restricted common stock (the "2013 Long-Term Incentive Awards") were awarded by the Compensation Committee to our NEOs as follows: Messrs.
+Aldag, McLean and Hamner: 229,788, 72,340, and 106,382, respectively.
+The amounts in the table below are based upon the grant date value of the 2013 Long-Term Incentive Awards.

-Time-Based ased Performance-Based Total
+2013 2013

-Awards 1 Awards Awards
+Time-Based Perfor mance-Based Total 2013

-Executive Name (\$) (\$) (\$)
+Name Awards 1 Awards Awards

-Edward K. Aldag, Jr. \$ 1,138,112 \$ 980,334 \$2,118,446
+Edward K. Aldag, Jr. \$ 1,408,600 \$ 972,003 \$2,380,603

-R. Steven Hamner 555,823 478,768 1,034,591
+Emmett E. McLean 443,444 305,998 749,442

-Emmett E. McLean 344,076 296,385 640,461
+R. Steven Hamner 652,122 449,996 1,102,118